rp2162/Portfolio/README.md

 # Portfolio
-This is a portfolio website made for educational purpose.
+This is a portfolio website made for Educational purpose.